While there is extensive data to back the benefits of melanotan 1, not all researchers might be clear on the proper melanotan 1 dosage.

 For reference purposes, here is a sample melanotan 1 protocol for sunless tanning in test subjects.

-- Notes: Researchers following this melanotan 1 protocol will require one to two 10mg vials of melanotan 1 for one tanning cycle.
+- Notes: Researchers following this melanotan 1 protocol will require one 10mg vial of melanotan 1 for the initial 10 day course.

 Researchers are well-advised to buy melanotan 1 only from a trusted source of research peptides.

-- Third-Party Testing: Each batch of melanotan 1 from Peptide Sciences is rigorously tested by an independent laboratory to provide researchers with clear data on the contents and purity of each vial.
+- Third-Party Testing: Each batch of melanotan 1 from Xcel Peptides is rigorously tested by an independent laboratory to provide researchers with clear data on the contents and purity of each vial.

-- Customer Service: Researchers may contact Peptide Sciences’ dedicated customer service team by email or phone, and may expect a response in as little as one business day.
+- Support and Service: Researchers may contact Xcel Peptides’ dedicated service team by email, and may expect a response in as little as one business day.